John Barlow (Canadian politician): Interprovincial Trade Critic (2016–2017)

+The Bill did not reach second reading as its provisions were adopted in that year's budget implementation bill.

-Associate Shadow Minister for Agriculture and Agri-Food (2017 - 2018
+Associate Shadow Minister for Agriculture and Agri-Food (2017–2018)

 In 2018, newly elected leader of the Conservative Party, Andrew Scheer, appointed Barlow as Shadow Minister for Agriculture and Agri-Food (Associate).
 Simultaneously, Barlow also sat on the Standing Committee on Agriculture and Agri-Food.

-Shadow Minister of Employment, Workforce Development and Labour (2018-2019)
+Shadow Minister of Employment, Workforce Development and Labour (2018–2019)

 In 2018, Scheer appointed Barlow as Shadow Minister of Employment, Workforce Development, and Labour.
 He was also elected as the Vice-Chair for the Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities.

-Shadow Minister for Agriculture, Agri-Food, and Food Security (2019 - 2020, 2021-present)
+Shadow Minister for Agriculture, Agri-Food, and Food Security (2019–2020, 2021–present)

 In 2019, Scheer appointed Barlow as Shadow Minister for Agriculture and Agri-Food.
 He was elected Vice Chair of the committee on Agriculture.

 In 2020, newly elected leader, Erin O'Toole replaced Barlow in this role with Lianne Rood.
-This likely due to the fact that Barlow endorsed Peter McKay in the Conservative Leadership election.
 During this time, Barlow served as a member of the standing committee on Health.

 In 2021, O'Toole, appointed Barlow as Shadow Minister for Agriculture, Agri-Food, and Food Security once again for the 44th Parliament.
 He was again elected as Vice-Chair of the Standing committee on Agriculture.
 Barlow retained this role and was reappointed under Pierre Poilievre's leadership.

+His Private Member's Bill, C-275, An Act to amend the Health of Animals Act (biosecurity on farms), passed the House of Commons in 2023.
+The bill would amend "the Health of Animals Act to make it an offence to enter, without lawful authority or excuse, a place in which animals are kept if doing so could reasonably be expected to result in the exposure of the animals to a disease or toxic substance that is capable of affecting or contaminating them."